sftpplus/sftpplus-docs/src/doc_source/configuration/authentication.rst

          * `group-name-with-default`
 :From version: 4.11.0
 :Description:
-    Defines the SFTPPlus group that is associated with authenticated users.
+    Defines the SFTPPlus group that is associated with authenticated users for which no explicit association is defined inside the SFTPPlus configuration.

     When set with the identifier (UUID) of a SFTPPlus group, it will associate any user with that SFTPPlus group.